OlivierBlanvillain/SlickChair-report/content.md

       noWarning
     )

 Where `noWarning` a dummy function that returns no warning, and `lateReviewerEmails` is a function returning the email addresses of all late reviewers.
-In order to obtain this information, we need to use three tables of the database: the `assignments` and `reviews` tables are relations between \pcms and submissions, and the `persons` table contains personal information of SlickChair users:
+In order to obtain this information, we need to use three tables of the database: the `assignments` and `reviews` tables are relations between \pcms and submissions, and the `persons` table contains personal information of SlickChair users.

     def lateReviewerEmails(db: Database) = {
       val assignmentPairs = db.assignments